-Penalties vary according to the amount possessed or cultivated, with increased penalties for offenses committed in drug-free zones (which include schools, playgrounds, and youth centers.
+Penalties vary according to the amount possessed with increased penalties for offenses committed in drug-free zones, such as schools, playgrounds, and youth centers.
 The penalties are as follows:

 Texas law makes it a crime for a person to knowingly or intentionally deliver marijuana (or possess marijuana with the intent to do so).
 Penalties vary according to the amount sold or possessed with the intent to sell, with increased penalties for sales to a minor or within a drug-free zone.